DevlessTeam/dv-android-sdk-1.0/README.md

 ```

 ## Deleting data from your table
 #### All you need is the id of the record you want to delete and just call the delete ,method on the devless instance we already created.
-Lets say we want to delete Item with id "2" from the table. this is exactly how we will go about it
+Lets say we want to delete an item with id "2" from the table. this is exactly how we will go about it.

 ```Java
 devless.delete(tableName, "2", new Devless.RequestResponse() {